openemr/website-openemr/content/blog/gsoc-2020-work-product-fhir-integration-in-openemr.md

 **Experience**

 GSoC 2020 is my first contribution to an open source software project.
 It was really amazing, and I gained massive experience.
-I saw firsthand how an open source community builds an open source project and developed an appreciationg for open source culture.
+I saw firsthand how an open source community builds an open source project and developed an appreciation for open source culture.
 Over these past few months I have improved myself in programming skills, communication skills and several other skills.
 I would like to thank my mentor Brady Miller and all the other mentors for their guidance and support.
 I would like to thank the OpenEMR community for accepting me and helping me.
 Finally, I would like to thank Google for organizing the GSoC.
 <br>
 <br>